What Is The Bridge?

 Format and Style

-Format rules for Bridge posts are looser than normal GV stories, but still in the Global Voices spirit of disinterested inquiry.
+Format rules for Bridge posts are looser than normal Global Voices stories, but still in the spirit of disinterested inquiry.

 We want them to be tightly and well written, so be prepared to work closely with a member of the Bridge editorial team on both structure and language.